Burks scores 30, rallies Knicks past Spurs, 102-98

+“We definitely want that fourth seed,” RJ Barrett said.
+“We want that home court.”

+The San Antonio Spurs just want to get in, and they’ll have a chance.

-NEW YORK (AP) — Alec Burks scored a season-high 30 points in his return from a three-game absence and the New York Knicks kept up their chase of home-court advantage in the playoffs by rallying to beat the San Antonio Spurs 102-98 on Thursday night.
+Alec Burks scored a season-high 30 points in his return from a three-game absence and the Knicks kept up their chase of the No. 4 seed in the Eastern Conference by rallying to beat the Spurs 102-98 on Thursday night.

-Julius Randle had 25 points, nine rebounds and nine assists for the Knicks, who are a half-game behind Atlanta as they battle the Hawks and Miami for the No. 4 seed in the Eastern Conference.
+Julius Randle had 25 points, nine rebounds and nine assists for the Knicks, who are a half-game behind Atlanta as they battle the Hawks and Miami for the final home-court position in the East.

+Both Atlanta and Miami won, and Randle said he was scoreboard watching.

-RJ Barrett scored 19 of his 24 points in the second half for the Knicks, who clinched their first postseason berth since 2013 on Wednesday when Boston lost in Cleveland.
+Barrett scored 19 of his 24 points in the second half for the Knicks, who clinched their first postseason berth since 2013 on Wednesday when Boston lost in Cleveland.
 The Knicks acknowledged the achievement on the overhead video board during a timeout in the first quarter, drawing a cheer from the crowd.

-DeMar DeRozan scored 27 points for the Spurs, who despite the loss clinched the final spot in the Western Conference play-in tournament when Sacramento lost to Memphis.
+DeMar DeRozan scored 27 points for the Spurs, who despite losing for the second straight night clinched the final spot in the Western Conference play-in tournament when Sacramento lost to Memphis.

+San Antonio missed the playoffs last year after an NBA record-tying streak of 22 straight appearances starting in 1998.

+“You’re fighting for your life now.
+It’s really win or go home after these next two games,” DeRozan said.

 San Antonio opened a 17-point lead in the third quarter, but struggled to contain Burks and Barrett.

-Burks, who missed three games with a bruised left knee, converted a tiebreaking three-point play that made it 93-90 with 3:16 left.
-DeRozan made a basket but Burks followed with a 3-pointer for a four-point lead, and he sank a pair of free throws with 7.7 seconds to go after the Spurs cut it to one.
+Burks, converted a tiebreaking three-point play that made it 93-90 with 3:16 left.
+DeRozan made a basket, but Burks followed with a 3-pointer for a four-point lead, and he sank a pair of free throws with 7.7 seconds to go after the Spurs cut it to one.

+Burks missed three games with a bruised left knee after previously being sidelined for coronavirus health and safety reasons.
+He said he tested positive but had no symptoms, having previously been vaccinated.

+“It’s been crazy,” Burks said.
+“I’m just glad to be back playing with my teammates and I’m just ready to help any way I can in the playoffs.”

 The game was originally scheduled for Feb.
 20 but postponed along with three other games on the Spurs’ annual rodeo road trip because of coronavirus reasons.